 Like many other businesses, the COVID-19 pandemic has presented challenges and opportunities for Robiquity and Tom is positive about the questions it’s forcing businesses to ask themselves.

 “Robiquity made the conscious decision not to let anyone go.
 The positive aspect of it is that it strengthened the whole team ethic.
 We had the foresight to recognize that the pandemic was probably going to accelerate the need for automation-type technologies.

 “Now and in the future, there's going to be a lens on certain businesses that says, ‘Why are we working like this?
 Why on Earth are we asking people to get in a car, drive to an office to perform highly repetitive, mind-numbing tasks, only to get back into their car and sit in traffic in order to get home again at the end of the day?’

 “That's not to say, 'Let's slash jobs and replace these people with software robots.'
 The best conversation we're having with clients is where we're saying, 'Can you now rethink your business?
 Can you think about your business in terms of the human skills that you can invest in and deliver everything else through some form of automation?’

 “There’ll be some clients that adopt it and embrace it and go to the extremes of intelligence very quickly.
 Others will go more slowly.
-I think there's definitely a shift to cloud.
-You’ll have human workers working remotely or coming into the office, warehouse, or contact centre and you'll be provisioning additional skills from the cloud.
-You may even be provisioning skills on-demand, almost like a utility.
+I think there's definitely a shift to the cloud.
+You’ll have human workers working remotely or coming into the office, warehouse, or contact center and you'll be provisioning additional skills from the cloud.
+You may even be provisioning skills on-demand, almost like a utility."